shiraz88/CodeSmelt/README.md

 ### Common Issues

 1. **No Files Found:**
-   - Double-check the project path.
+   - Verify that the project path is correct.
-   - Ensure your project contains files with supported extensions (unless using `-e` to disable filtering).
+   - Ensure your project contains files with supported extensions (unless using `-e`).
    - Run with `--debug` to see detailed file filtering information.

 2. **Missing Dependencies:**
-   - Make sure you have installed all required packages by running:
+   - Install required packages by running:
      ```bash
      pip install -r requirements.txt
+     ```

+3. **API Key Issues (for AI Summary):**
+   - Ensure the appropriate API keys (`OPENAI_API_KEY` or `XAI_API_KEY`) are set.
+   - If a summary is not generated, check for token limits or API errors in the debug output.

+4. **Permission Issues:**
+   - Ensure you have read permissions for the project directory and write permissions for the output file.

+---

+## Contributing

+Contributions are welcome!
+If you have ideas for improvements, bug fixes, or additional features, please fork the repository and submit a pull request.
+For major changes, open an issue first to discuss your proposed changes.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+## Author

+**Shiraz Akmal**

+Feel free to reach out (https://x.com/shirazakmal) if you have any questions or feedback!

+---

+Happy coding with CodeSmelt!